How to Set Up Conversions in Google Tag Manager & GA4: The Definitive Guide with JSON Templates [2026]

 • Toggle "Mark as key event"

 Google recommends marking only high-value events: purchase is mandatory.
-Optionally mark begin_checkout and add_to_cart to measure the funnel.
+Optionally mark begin_checkout and add_to_cart to measure the full funnel.

-With LLMFY AI Traffic Analytics you can connect your GA4 property and see conversions broken down by channel:
+With LLMFY AI Traffic Analytics you connect your GA4 property and see conversions broken down by channel:

-• AI Traffic: How many conversions come from ChatGPT, Perplexity, Gemini, Claude, Copilot
+• AI Traffic: how many conversions come from ChatGPT, Perplexity, Gemini, Claude, Copilot

 • Traditional organic search: Google, Bing, DuckDuckGo